dassaev/BPM_SolarVillage/README.md

   $ git clone https://github.com/Yimaier/SolarVillage.git
   ```

-#### 2.1.2.
-Build SolarPermitDataModel jar
+#### 2.2.2.
+Build SolarPermitDataModel Jar

-The SolarPermitDataModel jar will be used by both SolarPermitService and SolarPermitApp.
+The SolarPermitDataModel jar is used by both SolarPermitService and SolarPermitApp.
 After Maven build, jar file will be generated under `target` folder.

 Using the git repository that we cloned in the previous step, execute the maven install command: